umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/GraphQL-Playground/index.md

 ![Where to find GraphQL Playground](images/where-to-find-graphql-playground.png)

-From there, you can start querying as soon as you have some content set up!
+From there, you can start querying as soon as you have some content set up.

 # Features